Write-Host

 Examples

-Running a function will display the text:
+Run a function to display some text:

-Test-function { Write-host "here is some text" }
+PS C:\> Function Test-function { Write-host "here is some text" }

-Test-function
+PS C:\> Test-function

 $result = Test-function